 Chamomile contamination with “dog chamomile,” which is an allergic plant similar to Chamomile can cause allergic reactions.
 Therefore, it is essential to buy your herbal teas from trusted sources

-The gist: The research shows several benefits of chamomile.
+The research shows several benefits of chamomile.
 Thus, taking chamomile tea regularly may provide health benefits and protection against diseases.